-On December 4th, 2023, it was announced that the City of Kimberley would build a new wastewater treatment plant (WWTP) after confirmation of combined investment commitments of more than $90.6 million from federal, provincial, and municipal governments.
+On December 4th, 2023, it was announced that the City of Kimberley would build a wastewater treatment plant (WWTP) after confirmation of combined investment commitments of more than $90.6 million from federal, provincial, and municipal governments.

-Project Update - December 2024
+Project Update - August 2025

 Provide a short summary of your question.